egore/tech-stack-analyzer/README.md

 - UI utilities: `ui`, `ui_framework`, `iconset`
 - Infrastructure as Code: `iac`

-This classification is defined in `internal/scanner/component_types.go` and determines whether a detected technology represents an architectural decision (component) or an implementation detail (tool/library).
+This classification is **fully configurable** in `internal/rules/core/_types.yaml` and determines whether a detected technology represents an architectural decision (component) or an implementation detail (tool/library).
+See the [Technology Type Configuration](#technology-type-configuration) section for details on customizing this behavior.

 ### Content-Based Detection